 New Trends in Wood Flooring

-There’s no question that wood has long reined as the most popular of floor coverings, but it’s now enjoying a renaissance with new products, species, techniques, and “green” considerations.
-Let’s look at some of the basics of wood, and some exciting trends in this versatile flooring material.
+There’s no question that wood has long reigned as the most popular flooring material, but it’s now enjoying a renaissance, thanks to new products, species, techniques, and “green” considerations.
+Let’s take a look at the basics of wood and explore some exciting trends in this versatile flooring material.

 Hard or Soft?

-Woods are divided into hardwood and softwood according to their density and their ability to resist wear.
+Woods are classified into hardwood and softwood categories based on their density and ability to resist wear.
 Some of the most popular hardwoods for flooring include white oak, red oak, maple, beech, hickory, walnut, cherry, ash, and bamboo.
-These are prized for their hardness that won’t dent or scratch easily.
-Hardwood floors show all their wear in the surface, and can easily be refinished with a light sanding and reapplication of stain and varnish.
+These woods are prized for their hardness, which makes them resistant to dents and scratches.
+Hardwood floors show wear only on the surface and can easily be refinished with a light sanding and reapplication of stain and varnish.

-Softwoods however, will dent and scratch fairly easily, although some consider this wear part of their charm.
-Popular softwood floors include pine, cedar, hemlock and fir.
-These woods offer a richness and mellow tone that is prized for rustic applications such as a cabin or lodge.
-Softwoods also mellow into rich, warm colors, especially Douglas fir, which is highly regarded for its yellow to red spectrum as it ages.
-High traffic areas are not ideal for softwood, nor areas where heavy furniture will be placed or moved.
-And animals can wreak havoc with their nails on softwoods.
-Refinishing softwoods is also tricky as sanding machines can quickly create low spots unless constantly moved.
-There’s no doubt that softwoods are more work than hardwoods – but for many the authentic, rustic warm glow of the wood is worth it.
+Softwoods, on the other hand, are more prone to denting and scratching, although some consider this wear part of their charm.
+Popular softwood floors include pine, cedar, hemlock, and fir.
+These woods offer a rich, mellow tone that is highly regarded for rustic applications, such as in cabins or lodges.
+Softwoods also mellow into rich, warm colors, especially Douglas fir, which is prized for its yellow-to-red spectrum as it ages.
+However, softwoods are not ideal for high-traffic areas or spaces with heavy furniture, as they can be easily damaged.
+Additionally, pets’ nails can cause significant wear.
+Refinishing softwoods can be tricky, as sanding machines may create low spots unless constantly moved.
+There’s no doubt that softwoods require more maintenance than hardwoods, but for many, the authentic, rustic warm glow of the wood is worth it.

 Better Living Through Science: Engineered Flooring

-The most important recent breakthrough in the flooring industry is the introduction of engineered flooring.
-Engineered flooring uses a stable plywood base, and a surface laminate of the finish wood, such as oak, cherry, maple, etc. Because of the stability of the plywood base (made from several layers of wood laminates glued at perpendicular grain directions), there is little or no movement or warping, common to solid plank flooring.
-This feature is known as dimensional stability, and it gives the installer a much easier material to work with, since it will all install straight and true.
-What’s more, engineered flooring is often sold at much shorter lengths, (easier to transport and work with) since the butt joints (where two ends meet) will always line up straight without warpage.
-And because each piece is exactly the same depth, there won’t be the traditional dimensional “bump” where the ends meet.
+The most significant recent breakthrough in the flooring industry is the introduction of engineered flooring.
+Engineered flooring uses a stable plywood base with a surface laminate made of the finished wood, such as oak, cherry, maple, and others.
+The plywood base (which consists of several layers of wood laminates glued together at perpendicular grain directions) provides dimensional stability, reducing movement and warping, which are common with solid plank flooring.
+This feature makes engineered flooring much easier to install, as it stays straight and true.
+Additionally, engineered flooring is often sold in shorter lengths, making it easier to transport and work with, as the butt joints (where two ends meet) will always align straight without warping.
+Furthermore, since each piece is uniformly deep, you won’t experience the traditional “bump” where the ends meet.

-Engineered flooring is almost always sold pre-finished, so once it’s installed, your done!
-And it can be installed traditionally with tongue and groove fitting and nailing, gluing directly to the sub floor, or some engineered floors feature a metal-tab “snap-fit” feature that allows you to “click” your new floor together.
-Engineered floors give the homeowner many new choices, such as installing directly onto the cement slab – which heretofore wasn’t advisable with non-stable plank flooring.
-And engineered flooring is suitable for use over a radiant heat floor, whereas traditional wood floors are not.
+Engineered flooring is almost always pre-finished, so once it’s installed, you’re done!
+It can be installed traditionally with tongue-and-groove fitting and nailing, glued directly to the subfloor, or, in some cases, with a metal-tab “snap-fit” feature that allows you to click the floor together.
+Engineered floors offer homeowners more options, such as the ability to install directly onto a cement slab—something that was not advisable with non-stable plank flooring.
+Engineered flooring is also suitable for use over radiant heat floors, unlike traditional wood floors.

 Reclaimed Wood Flooring

-Another exciting trend in flooring is the emergence of reclaimed lumber being milled into flooring, either planks or engineered.
-Reclaimed lumber offers two distinct benefits: 1.
-It’s recycling old wood from barns and factories that would probably become landfill, and 2.
-This older lumber offers a richness and character that is impossible to find in new lumber.
-Among the favorites are old hemlock, Douglas fir, southern pine, and cypress.
-The grain, distress marks, and mellow tone of these woods is fantastic, offering a floor with character.
+Another exciting trend in flooring is the emergence of reclaimed lumber, which is milled into planks or engineered flooring.
+Reclaimed lumber offers two distinct benefits: 1) It recycles old wood from barns and factories that would otherwise end up in a landfill, and 2) The aged wood offers a richness and character that is impossible to find in new lumber.
+Popular reclaimed woods include hemlock, Douglas fir, southern pine, and cypress.
+The grain patterns, distress marks, and mellow tones of these woods create a floor with undeniable character.

 New World Order: Flooring from Around the Globe

-As the world becomes flat, we’re seeing more exotic woods become commonplace in furniture and flooring.
-Species such as Brazilian Cherry, (Jatoba) Santos Mahogany, (Cabriuva), Brazilian Teak, (Cumaru), Bolivian Rosewood, (Tiete), Tigerwood, (Brazilian Koa), African Rosewood, (Bubinga), Ebony, Cork and Bamboo are showing up in flooring centers, and even some of the large home products mega-stores.
-While the prices are usually higher than domestically raised woods, the range of colors and styles makes exotic woods worth looking into for a truly special floor.
+As the world becomes more interconnected, we’re seeing a rise in exotic woods being used in flooring.
+Species such as Brazilian Cherry (Jatoba), Santos Mahogany (Cabriuva), Brazilian Teak (Cumaru), Bolivian Rosewood (Tiete), Tigerwood (Brazilian Koa), African Rosewood (Bubinga), Ebony, Cork, and Bamboo are showing up in flooring centers and even large home improvement stores.
+While these exotic woods tend to be more expensive than domestically sourced woods, their wide range of colors and unique styles make them worth considering for a truly distinctive floor.

 Green Floors: Eco-minded Materials

-No industry is untouched by the worldwide imperative for environmental preservation and conservation, especially forestry.
-There are number of ways to satisfy your desire for a wood floor, while practicing environmental responsibility.
-Look for wood that has been grown and harvested in an earth-friendly way, such as selective harvesting or farmed wood.
+No industry is untouched by the global push for environmental preservation, especially in forestry.
+There are several ways to satisfy your desire for a wood floor while maintaining environmental responsibility.
+Look for wood that has been grown and harvested in an eco-friendly manner, such as through selective harvesting or farmed wood.
 Bamboo is considered one of the “greener” flooring materials.
-Actually a species of grass, bamboo is an incredibly fast grower, and highly sustainable.
-There are a number of organizations dedicated to certifying wood products for sustainability: The Forest Stewardship Council (FSC), the Sustainable Forestry Initiative (SFI), the Canadian Standards Association (CSA) and the American Tree Farm System (ATFS).
-Of these, FSC is considered the most stringent in its certification procedure.
-Ask your dealer to guide you through his selection of environmentally sensitive wood flooring.
+Actually a species of grass, bamboo grows incredibly fast and is highly sustainable.
+There are several organizations dedicated to certifying wood products for sustainability, including The Forest Stewardship Council (FSC), the Sustainable Forestry Initiative (SFI), the Canadian Standards Association (CSA), and the American Tree Farm System (ATFS).
+Of these, FSC is regarded as the most stringent in its certification process.
+Ask your dealer to help guide you through their selection of environmentally conscious wood flooring options.

 What Lurks Beneath?

-Before you remove into your existing floor, it might pay to peel back the layers on top to see exactly what’s underneath.
-I’ve seen perfectly good oak flooring with carpet glued or tacked onto it, that you would never have suspected, and gorgeous, pre-war hardwood underneath 50’s linoleum.
-And in older homes, sometimes the sub floor is random length hardrock maple.
-Explore in a corner where you can dig down through the layers without creating an unsightly scar.
-When you find an interesting floor beneath, chances are it’ll be riddled with nail holes, or covered with linoleum adhesive.
-Don’t worry; the nail holes will add character once you’ve sanded and refinished the wood, and the linoleum adhesive – while difficult – can be removed through solvents, scraping and sanding.
-These older floors, brought back from the dead often add a unique charm and a bit of unexpected history to your home.
+Before you replace your existing floor, it might be worth peeling back the layers to see what’s hidden underneath.
+I’ve come across perfectly good oak flooring with carpet glued or tacked to it, which you would never have suspected, as well as beautiful, pre-war hardwood beneath 1950s linoleum.
+In older homes, sometimes the subfloor is made of random-length hardrock maple.
+Explore a corner where you can dig down through the layers without creating an unsightly scar.
+When you find an interesting floor beneath, chances are it’ll be riddled with nail holes or covered with linoleum adhesive.
+Don’t worry—the nail holes will add character once you’ve sanded and refinished the wood, and the adhesive (while difficult) can be removed with solvents, scraping, and sanding.
+These older floors, brought back to life, often add unique charm and a bit of unexpected history to your home.

 Share: